Frontend-io/documentation/tutorials/receiving-money.md

 When a subscription is due, Paystack sends a notification email to the customer 3 days to the due date.
 The email also contains a link to cancel the subscription if the customer wants to opt out.
 If the subscription is not cancelled before the due date, Paystack charges the customer’s card and sends a event to your webhook url to notify your application of the charge.
 You can then update the user's account on your end.

 ### USE CASE - Simple investment app.

-<sub>The charge endpoint requires your servers to be PCI-DSS compliant.</sub>